Mark T. Pittman: Notable rulings

 On November 8, 2021, Pittman ruled that United Airlines could impose a COVID-19 vaccine mandate on its employees while only providing unpaid leave for exempted workers.

 On January 6, 2022, Pittman ordered the U.S. Food and Drug Administration (FDA) to review, redact, and release data submitted by COVID-19 vaccine manufacturer Pfizer for authorized use of the vaccine at an unprecedented rate.
 The data came from a Freedom of Information Act request submitted to FDA for documents beyond what was already publicly available on FDA's website as part of the approved vaccine's Action Package.
 Although the pace of the scheduling order required FDA to hire an additional team of contractors and expend roughly $5 million solely to comply with this FOIA request, Pittman ordered FDA to release documents at a faster pace, including at least 55,000 pages some months and at least 80,000 pages other months.

+In January 2022, Pittman granted BNSF Railway's request for a preliminary injunction blocking railroad unions from striking while the dispute over the company's new "Hi Viz" availability policy was ongoing.
+He concluded that BNSF was likely to prevail and that a strike would cause irreparable harm to the company and public at large by disrupting supply chains.

 On November 10, 2022, Pittman ruled that the Biden administration did not have the authority to forgive student loan debt through executive action through the HEROES Act.

 In December 2022, Pittman ruled that Texas's law banning people from 18 to 20 years of age from carrying concealed handguns was unconstitutional in light of New York State Rifle & Pistol Association, Inc. v.
 Bruen.

 In March 2024, Pittman ruled that the Minority Business Development Agency was wrong to consider historic discrimination based on race in its operations, citing Students for Fair Admissions v.
 Harvard.

 In July 2024, Pittman ruled that Federal laws banning people from privately possessing alcohol stills inside their homes (26 U.S.C. § 5178(a)(1)(B)) or privately operating alcohol stills inside their homes (26 U.S.C. § 5601(6)) were unconstitutional because enacting these laws was not within the scope of Congress’ constitutionally enumerated powers.

+In June 2026, Pittman issued a series of harsh sentences to eight defendants involved in an incident at the Prairieland ICE detention center on July 4, 2025.
+Sentences ranged from 30 years to 100 years after the defendants were classified as terrorists under the Patriot Act, and their sentences were to be served consecutively on multiple charges.
+The charges and sentencing are considered to be excessive by some observers considering that none of the defendants had a prior criminal record.